-The interval is characterized by i. mangrove, of high representation freshwater swamp and rainforest swamp taxa, freshwater algae, savana and montane such as species taxa and marine Monoporites Zonocostites ramonae. catatumbus, Striatricolpites annulatus, protudens.
-Retibrevitricolporites diederixi, Pachydermites crasssus, Psilatricoloporites rotundiporus, Verrutricolporites Verrutricolpites Botryococcus braunii, aureum, rotundiporus, Acrostichum and Pachydermites diederixi Laevigatosporites sp. of ii.
-The abundant records of palynomacerals 1 and 2 indicate coastal deltaic environment of deposition with influx of fresh water from the moderate quantities of Botryococcus brannti, and Laevigatosporites sp recorded within the interval in Ida-5 well.
+The interval is characterized by i. high representation of mangrove, freshwater swamp and rainforest swamp taxa, freshwater algae, savana and montane taxa and marine species such as Zonocostites ramonae.
+Monoporites catatumbus, annulatus, Striatricolpites Retibrevitricolporites protudens, Pachydermites diederixi, Psilatricoloporites crasssus, Verrutricolporites rotundiporus, Botryococcus braunii, Verrutricolpites rotundiporus, Acrostichum aureum.
+Pachydermites diederixi and Laevigatosporites sp.

+ii.
+The abundant records of palynomacerals 1 and 2 indicate coastal deltaic environment of deposition with influx of fresh water from the moderate quantities of Botryococcus brannii, and Laevigatosporites sp recorded within the interval in Ida-5 well.

-iii.
-Aggradational, progradational and retrogradational log motifs characterize the sands (intercalated by shales) in the interval suggest channel/bar deposition 88 complexes in a delta plain to delta front setting.
+Aggradational, progradational and iii. retrogradational log motifs characterize the sands (intercalated by shales) in the interval suggest deposition as channel/bar complexes in a delta plain to delta front setting.
 Lithologically, the sands are milky white, very fine to medium-grained, occasionally coarse to very coarsegrained/granule -sized, poorly to well sorted and sub-angular to sub-rounded.
 The shales are reddish brown to grey, silty, platy and moderately soft to moderately hard.
 These criteria indicate deposition in lower deltaic plain environments.